Eight of the Best: Camping by the Water in Victoria

 Bear Gully Campground, Cape Liptrap Coastal Park

 The Bear Gully Campground is so close to the water you’ll fall asleep to the sound of lapping waves.
 Pitch your tent near the tall banksias, and start exploring the rocky outcrops and beaches of Waratah Bay.
-Although swimming near the campground isn’t recommended, it’s just a 10-minute drive to the stunning nearby Walkerville South Beach.
-Pricing from $15.10 per night.
+Although swimming near the campground isn’t recommended, it’s just a 10-minute drive to the stunning Walkerville South Beach nearby.
+Be sure to bring your own drinking water and firewood to light the communal fireplaces.
+Pricing from $16.40 per night.

 Bear Gully Campground, Cape Liptrap Coastal Park